muffato/muffato.github.io/index.md

 I am the Informatics Infrastructure Team Lead of the [Tree of Life programme](https://www.sanger.ac.uk/programme/tree-of-life/) of the [![icon](/assets/img/icon/sanger.png) Wellcome Sanger Institute](https://www.sanger.ac.uk/).
-My team oversees the implementation and delivery of the genome assembly pipelines, and provides support for large-scale genome analyses for the faculty teams.
+My team will oversee the implementation and delivery of the genome assembly pipelines, and provide support for large-scale genome analyses for the faculty teams.

+&#1F393; Recruitment will start soon.
+Watch this space and don't hesitate to contact me !

 My experience is in: